 Diet: We feed our coatis fresh fruit, cooked chicken, eggs, bread, Purina puppy chow and primate monkey biscuits.

-Size at Adulthood: average about 10 pounds, males are larger than females
+Size at Adulthood: average about 10 pounds, males are larger & bulkier than females

-Minimum Cage size: Outdoor cage size can be around 5'x10', Indoor cage size can be somewhere aruns 3'x4'x8'.
+Minimum Cage size: Outdoor cage size can be around 5'x10' or larger, Indoor cage size can be somewhere around 3'x4'x8'.
 They seem to prefer the outdoor cages because it is roomier and they get to be in the sun.
+The bigger the better in either instance.

 Bonding: It is important to acquire your baby as early as possible and that they were hand fed or bottle raised.
-The bond easily and want all your attention, they are puppy-like at the beginning and its all about pleasing you!
+They bond easily and want all your attention, they are puppy-like at the beginning and its all about pleasing you!
+Purchasing from an experienced licensed breeder almost always ensures this.

 What is a Coatimundi?